onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 These world templates are used to:

 * build model families for experiments,
-* define what it means for an encoding to “separate” plausible from implausible universes in terms of tension.
+* define what it means for an encoding to separate plausible from implausible universes in terms of tension.

 They do not construct internal TU fields from raw data and do not assert which world our universe belongs to.